matt-cook/corpchaps.com/about/what-is-corporate-chaplaincy.md

 ---
-title: The Need for Corporate Chaplaincy
+title: What is Corporate Chaplaincy?
-permalink: about/need-for-corporate-chaplaincy/
+permalink: about/what-is-corporate-chaplaincy/
 quote: Chaplains reach out and bring care where it is needed most, and where it can make a meaningful difference.
 menu: about
 ---
-## What is corporate chaplaincy?

 There&#8217;s no denying it: Americans are stressed out.
 Working beyond the forty-hour work week, fulfilling the responsibilities of home, commuting and running errands on inadequate sleep—all contribute to the lack of margin and high stress many people experience daily.
 And there&#8217;s no break from the stress; tension at work affects home life, and personal challenges come to work with employees, resulting in low productivity, low morale, and high absenteeism.

 In addition, many people do not have anyone to turn to at work or outside work during the challenging times of life.